CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 6. Citation Safety

 CrucibleIQ: Every source is automatically checked against retraction databases.
-You'll know immediately if a paper has been retracted.
+You'll know immediately if a paper has been retracted or has an expression of concern.

 Mendeley: Manual verification required.